Espresso Vs French Press | Comparing two Popular Methods

 Coffee, in general, contains antioxidants and other compounds that have been linked to several potential health benefits, such as boosting energy levels, and reduced risk of cardiovascular disease, diabetes, and certain types of cancer.

-French press coffee tends to contain more cafestol and kahweol, which are natural compounds found in coffee that have been associated with increased levels of LDL cholesterol.
+French press coffee tends to contain more Cafestol and Kahweol, which are natural compounds found in coffee that have been associated with increased levels of LDL cholesterol.

 Excessive caffeine consumption can cause increased heart rate and blood pressure, causing insomnia, and triggering anxiety and jitters in some individuals.